Jet Set Satellite: History

-In August 2008, Jet Set Satellite released its third album, "End of an Era," distributed by Storming The Base.
+In August 2008, Jet Set Satellite released its third album, End of an Era, distributed by Storming The Base.
 The songs "Ladykiller" and "Black.Heart.Burn" were released as singles (including a video for the former) and would be the extent of the album's promotion as the band went on hiatus by late 2008.

 In 2013, after more than four years of silence, members of Jet Set Satellite released a rewrite of its hit single "Baby, Cool Your Jets," in honour of the return of the NHL to Winnipeg, called "Baby, Fuel Your Jets."

-In late 2014, the band issued a digital-only, limited-time-only release of rarities and previously unreleased material called "Ashes From the Fire."
+In late 2014, the band issued a digital-only, limited-time-only release of rarities and previously unreleased material called Ashes From the Fire.

-The songs "Ladykiller" and "Black.Heart.Burn" appeared in numerous episodes of Guillermo del Toro's FX TV series "The Strain" as the sound of the character of Bolivar's band.
+The songs "Ladykiller" and "Black.Heart.Burn" appeared in numerous episodes of Guillermo del Toro's FX television series The Strain as the sound of the character of Bolivar's band.